Architecture Disentanglement for Deep Neural Networks: Introduction

 \section{Introduction}

-The practical usage of Deep Neural Networks (DNNs) has been disturbed by the inability to fully understand the rationale behind their predictions \cite{carvalho2019machine}, which is especially crucial in many real-world scenarios, such as healthcare, criminal justice and administrative regulation \cite{rudin2019stop}.
+A fundamental problem in using deep neural networks (DNNs) is our inability to understand their inner workings, which is crucial in many real-world applications, including healthcare, criminal justice, and administrative regulation~\cite{rudin2019stop}.
 Thus, interpreting DNNs has attracted ever-increasing research attention in recent years.
-To this end, existing endeavors (\textit{e.g.}, Network Dissection \cite{netdissect2017} and Concept Activation Vector \cite{kim2017interpretability}) mainly target at pinning the semantic concepts to a DNN's units or layers.

-However, the hierarchical inference procedure for specific concept is not effectively captured through simply aligning concepts to units or layers.
-First, the learned networks entangle all the concepts together.
-For example, one unit can be responsible for multiple concepts \cite{s2018on, zhou2018revisiting}.
-Second, only knowing which unit or layer represents which concept is not enough to understand the reasoning process for a given concept.
-For instance, the `conv5-3 unit 151' of VGG16 pre-trained on ImageNet was shown to represent the concept of `Airplane' \cite{netdissect2017}, but it remains unknown how and why this unit infers such concept from the input.
-In contrast, if the hierarchical network architecture could be disentangled in terms of concepts, the above concerns could be addressed correspondingly.
-The disentangled sub-architectures naturally form the inference procedures for the concepts.

-Therefore, in this paper, we introduce a new concept of Neural Architecture Disentanglement (NAD), which aims to decompose a \textit{pre-trained} network into sub-architectures consisting of paths that relate to specific concepts.
-We term such paths as concept feature paths, which are selected combinations of hidden units from a DNN's bottom block\footnote{`Block' refers to a combination of convolutional layers, activation functions and normalization layers.} to its top block.
-Fig.\ \ref{fig1} shows some examples of disentangled concepts from the original network.
-Moreover, NAD provides a natural metric for evaluating the interpretability of DNNs.
-The metric is defined as the variance of similarities between paths, which serves as a \emph{quantification} on how interpretable the network is.
-More details about the metric can be found in Sec.\ \ref{IED}.
-To our best knowledge, such quantification of network interpretability is the first of its kind.

-We conduct extensive experiments with four representative architectures, \textit{i.e.}, VGG \cite{simonyan2014very}, ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely} and DARTS-Net \cite{liu2018darts}, which range from hand-crafted to autoDL-based.
-We investigate the interpretability of the above architectures on an object-based dataset (\textit{i.e.}, ImageNet \cite{deng2009imagenet}) and a scene-based dataset (\textit{i.e.}, Place365 \cite{zhou2017places}).
-NAD sheds important light on the information flow of semantic concepts in DNNs, as well as providing a fundamental metric that will facilitate the design of interpretable network architectures.

-Several interesting observations are revealed by NAD with the proposed metric: (1) The well-organized hierarchical semantic structure of categories in ImageNet and Place365 can be learned by highly interpretable networks.
-(2) The order of interpretability, from highest to lowest, is roughly VGG16, DARTS-Net/DenseNet121, and ResNet50 shown in Fig.\ \ref{fig6} of our experiments.
-Interestingly, we note that the connection complexity is not a key factor affecting interpretability.
-(3) Further analysis reveals that basic operations, \emph{i.e.}, the residual operation and the concat operation, indeed have important effect on the interpretability.
-Specifically, the residual operation reduces the interpretability, while the concat operation encourages it.
+Existing endeavors typically link semantics to units or layers of DNNs to determine the roles of these specific parts.